Ed1123/100-days-of-code/log.md

 **Thoughts:** More python at work!
 I’ve got some more interesting work for tomorrow.
 Though, today was a really really tiring day.

+### Day 42: February 26, 2020 (Sorting)

+**Today's Progress**: Learned selection sort, merge sort and counting sort.
+Not only the algorithms, but also its running time en big-O notation.
+Also learned that comparison based sorting do at best nlogn, but that if we know details about the sorting array it can be done better using non-comparison based algorithms.

+**Thoughts:** Another tiring day at work.
+Full of python.
+I love it, but I get tired.

 **Link(s) to work**